flyingstick22/electricity-saver-II/README.md

 5. open nano text editor by typing command line: ```` nano my_spot_script.py ````
 6. copy the python script from the repository and paste it to nano editor
-7. modify following parameters based on your device: DEVICE_ID, CLOUD_KEY, SERVER_NAME
+7. modify following parameters in the script based on your device: DEVICE_ID, CLOUD_KEY, SERVER
 7. close the file by pressing ctrl + x
 8. press y (= saving yes) and press enter to save and exit